brahmdev/scania-backstage-app/docs/architecture.md

 ### Postgres

-Postgres database can be configured if we want to have a persistent layer for data which is being added/configured in the Backstage.
+Postgres database can be configured if we want to have a persistent layer for data that is being added/configured in the Backstage.
 This is by default option in the production environment, and the configuration can be found inside `app-config.production.yaml` and it looks like below:

 `
 backend: